oleobal/svg-pinout/README.md

 Help is available with the `-h` option.
 The `-d` option details the format for the text files.
 In summary :
  - a list of pins, with optional number
- - one can enter a range of pins to avoid repeatedly writing the same names
+ - one can enter a range of pins to avoid repeatedly writing the same names, or a repetition
  - `#`-marked sections identify position (top, bottom, left, right) and color

 Here is the description for the diagram from earlier (`examples/simple.txt`) :
 ```
-# top
+# Top
 1-4 USB
 5 Status LED (Write)
 6 Status LED (Read)

-# bottom
+# Bottom
 2x Sensor

 Clock